 The Elizabeth Arden segment is comprised of the operations that the Company acquired in the Elizabeth Arden Acquisition, which closed on September 7, 2016.
-Therefore, an analysis of net sales and segment profit for the Elizabeth Arden segment for the first quarter of 2017 is not included in this Form 10-Q, as the Company does not have any comparable prior period net sales or segment profit for the Elizabeth Arden segment.
+Therefore, an analysis of net sales and segment profit for the Elizabeth Arden segment for the three and six months ended June 30, 2017 is not included in this Form 10-Q, as the Company does not have any comparable prior period net sales or segment profit for the Elizabeth Arden segment.